charlie0129/blog/content/post/pve-ct-share-nvidia-gpu/index.md

 To solve this, we can run `nvidia-persistenced` (which keeps nvidia character device and handles frequency scaling) at boot.
 Add the following line to the host's crontab to run `nvidia-persistenced` at boot.

+PS: This only works if the host is a headless server (no monitor attached).
+If you have a monitor attached, you may need to run `nvidia-smi` below instead.

 ```console
 # crontab -e
 @reboot /usr/bin/nvidia-persistenced